Easy Slow Cooker Venison Stew is the best way to cook up the small venison roasts you have in the freezer now that hunting season is over.

 Using a healthy French onion soup mix in your slow cooker venison recipe

-To make this crock-pot venison recipe convenient and easy, you can use couple of packets of French onion soup mix.
+To make this crock-pot venison recipe convenient and easy, you can use couple of packets of French onion soup mix to season your stew.
 However, the challenge is to find a healthy substitute for store-bought French onion soup mix.

-Many commercial mixes contain wheat, which isn’t safe for people who are eat gluten free.
-Some brands contain disodium guanylate and disodium inosinate, which are similar to MSG, and sulfites, which many people are allergic to.
+Many commercial mixes contain wheat, which isn’t safe for people who are gluten free.
+Some brands contain disodium guanylate and disodium inosinate, which are similar to MSG.

 Easy Slow Cooker Venison Stew

 - Salt and pepper

 - 2 tablespoons olive oil

 - 2 packets French onion soup mix or 1/2 cup plus 2 tablespoons of a homemade onion soup mix